evocn/evocn.github.io/content/posts/zelda.md

 tags: [games]
 ---

-In *Zelda* for the NES, I noticed a cool trick used to keep people from getting stuck on the terrain.
+In *The Legend of Zelda* for the NES, I noticed a cool trick used to keep people from getting stuck on the terrain.
 It looks like this:

 ![movement](/z_mov.gif)